svpernova09/homestead-docs/12.x/daily-usage.md

 php8.0 artisan list
 ```

-You may also update the default CLI version by issuing the following commands from within your Homestead virtual machine:
+You may change the default version of PHP used by the CLI by issuing the following commands from within your Homestead virtual machine:

 ```bash
 php56